Semaglutide GLP-1 Injections for Weight Loss in Fayetteville NC

 • Decreasing hunger, increasing satiety (feeling full) and decreasing the food reward system

-The medication Semaglutide is used for weight loss in certain patients, as well as to lower blood sugar levels and reduce the risk of cardiovascular events such as heart attacks and strokes in patients with type two diabetes.
-In addition to increasing insulin release, lowering glucagon release, delaying gastric emptying, and reducing appetite, Semaglutide is a GLP-1 agonist.
+The medication Semaglutide GLP-1 is used for weight loss in certain patients, as well as to lower blood sugar levels and reduce the risk of cardiovascular events such as heart attacks and strokes in patients with type two diabetes.
+In addition to increasing insulin release, lowering glucagon release, delaying gastric emptying, and reducing appetite, Semaglutide GLP-1 is a GLP-1 agonist.

 Your appetite and digestion are controlled by GLP-1, an incretin hormone.
 As soon as you eat, your body releases incretins – hormones that are released by the digestive system.
-Insulin is released and sugar production is blocked, thus lowering your blood sugar levels.

 Additionally, they slow down the rate at which food leaves your stomach (called gastric emptying).
 You feel full as a result of these actions, which lowers your appetite and causes you to lose weight.
 Incretin mimetics are medications that mimic incretin effects, such as GLP-1 agonists.